lizmat/articles/5to6-exceptions.md

 Failure is an option in Perl 6
 ==============================

-This is the seventh article in
+This is the eighth article in
 [a series of articles](https://opensource.com/users/lizmat) about migrating code from Perl 5 to Perl 6.
 In this article we'll be looking at the differences in creating and handling of exceptions between Perl 5 and Perl 6.